On

 new party is urgently needed today because the leaders of the

-two existing parties, Democrat and Republican, have deserted the
+two existing parties, Democratic and Republican, have deserted

-principles and traditions of our nation's founding fathers.
-Both
+the principles and traditions of our nation's founding fathers.

 crushing taxation, dictatorial federal power, waste and fiscal